3DStreamingToolkit/3DStreamingToolkit/README.md

 + [This patch](.\WebRTCLibs\nvencoder.patch) will be applied to the above
 + 32bit and 64bit Debug and Release libraries for DirectX Toolkit

-> Note: we can't currently use the [directxtk nuget packages](https://www.nuget.org/packages?q=directxtk) because they don't provide static linking targets for release builds.
+> Note: We can't currently use the [directxtk nuget packages](https://www.nuget.org/packages?q=directxtk) because they don't provide static linking targets for release builds.

 Once you see `Libraries retrieved and up to date` you may proceed and open [the solution](.\3dtoolkit-directx\Toolkit3D.sln).